Solexma/gitnapped/README.md

 ## Full disclosure

-Let’s be real.
+Let's be real.

-Gitnapped is a fancy wrapper for Git’s command-line magic.
-But that’s the point!
-It takes the heavy lifting out of analyzing your commit history, so you can see when you’ve been gitnapped by your code—those late-night commit sprees or weekend coding binges.
+Gitnapped is a fancy wrapper for Git's command-line magic.
+But that's the point!
+It takes the heavy lifting out of analyzing your commit history, so you can see when you've been gitnapped by your code—those late-night commit sprees or weekend coding binges.
 Understand your coding patterns, reclaim your sleep, and maybe have a laugh along the way.

 ## Author/Maintainer